Prerequisite and License

 Prerequisite

-This tutorial describes GTK 4 libraries.
-It is originally used on Linux with C compiler, but now it is used more widely, on Windows and MacOS, with Vala, Python, Ruby and so on.
+This tutorial describes GTK version 4 libraries.
+Although GTK is primarily designed for Linux using the C compiler, it is now widely used on other platforms, including Windows and macOS, through various language bindings such as Vala, Python, Rust, and Ruby.
 However, this tutorial describes only C programs on Linux.

 If you want to try the examples in the tutorial, you need: